evanwherchek/evanwherchek/README.md

 Hello!

-My name is Evan and I'm a recent graduate of Texas A&M University.
-I earned my Bachelor of Arts in Computing with a concentration area of Engineering Entrepreneurship.
-Currently, I develop software solutions for the rural energy and broadband industries through writing code for the generation of accurate and intuitive PDF bills.
+My name is Evan and I am a recent computer science graduate of Texas A&M University.
+Currently, I am based in St. Louis at National Information Solutions Cooperative building software to power America's rural utility and telecom industries.

+I have a passion for architecting and creating large projects that improve the lives of my users.
+I am always exploring new technologies and ideas to figure out how I can adopt them to create something incredible.
+And the best part is that I'm just getting started.
+Every day, I wake up ready to continue building.
+The future is exciting!

 ## Languages and Technologies